Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Applications and discussions

 \subsection{Discussion}

 Our method exhibits several limitations.
 If the sampling grid is not sufficiently dense, some singularities may not be extracted because multiple singularities may exist within the same square, and their indices can cancel each other out.
-Furthermore, singularities located on the edges of the grid digraph may be overlooked.
-In general, these situations are unlikely to occur due to practical considerations and limitations in numerical accuracy.
-However, new techniques should be developed to address these theoretical issues.
-Furthermore, the singular polygon may offer a coarse approximation of the singular pattern, given that the minimal cells in grid digraphs are square, implying that the boundary may not be smooth.
-Additionally, the existence of noise may cause a few edges to exist within the polygon, contradicting Theorem \ref{thm:main}.
-For instance, in Fig. \ref{fig:r72}, even edges on the same line on the singular polygon may have different directions, although the proportion of such edges is minimal.
-Moreover, if the singularity and its corresponding singular pattern are located too close to the boundary of the considered region, the extraction of the singular polygon may fail.
-Therefore, further refinement is required to obtain a more accurate representation of the region exhibiting the singular pattern.
+For example, if a singularity with index 1 and a singularity with index -1 locate in an identity square, the index of the square will finally becomes 0 and will not be identified as containing singularities.
+Furthermore, singularities located on the edges of the grid digraph may be overlooked, since the direction of this edge is unsure and the position of the singularity on the edge cannot be determined accurately.
+But in general, these situations are rarely to occur due to practical considerations and limitations in numerical accuracy.
+Additionally, since the generators of 2-dimensional path homology group is unclear currently, it is hard to generalize the proposed method to the vector fields in higher dimensional space.